com-pas/compas-deployment/README.md

 # CoMPAS Deployment Repository
 Containing tools / configurations for deploying CoMPAS services

-## Keycloak
-By default, the following command starts a standalone Keycloak instance:

-`docker run -p 8089:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -d jboss/keycloak`

-### Keycloak Demo Configuration
+## Keycloak Demo Configuration
-For demo purposes, a [demo Keycloak configuration](keycloak/configuration/keycloak_demo_config.json) is created which can be imported when running a Keycloak instance.
+For demo purposes, a [demo Keycloak configuration](keycloak/keycloak_compas_realm.json) is created which can be imported when running a Keycloak instance.

 The following Keylcoak attributes have been added: